Student Paper Awards

 - It is open to all students from any country.

-- Only student authored papers are eligible for consideration, and preference will be given to individually authored work.
+- Only student authored papers are eligible for consideration.
 If any part of the paper is the work of a student’s supervisor or other mentor, then the paper is not eligible.

 - Only one paper per student should be submitted for consideration in any given year.